Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/intro/_index.md

 - see stats about the properties they own

 And we need to give superusers/staff access to a a few different things.
 But we'll get into that a bit later :)

-Airbnb clone

-6. expose all data with DRF
-7. pull property data and draw graphs for property owner using plotlyjs

 ## KISS